edtremsaga/Vibey-Looper/README.md

-# Vibey YouTube Loop Practice 🎵
+# Vibey YouTube Music Looper 🎵

 A modern, beautiful web application for looping specific segments of YouTube videos for practice, study, or enjoyment.
 Built with React, Vite, and the YouTube IFrame Player API.